LINCnil/loutre/README.md

 - On OpenBSD: [cksum][openbsd_cksum] (using the following algorithms: sha256,
   sha384, sha512)

-This variant is recommended since it explicitly stores the hashing function that has been used to generate the fingerprints.

 #### Cksum (GNU variant)

+This variant does not stores the hashing function that has been used to generate the fingerprints.
+The content file's name should therefore indicate it in its name.

 This format is compatible with the output of the following tools: